PeterOlsen1/load-balancer/README.md

 Basic idea: we want to have some sort of web service, where requests are recieved, sent to a shared queue, and then handled accordingly

 Questions:
-* How often do we run the /health check
 * When to spin up a new container
-* What metrics should we collect?
+* What metrics should we send to frontend?

 Working on:
-* Occasionally poll nodes for health, do in separate goroutine
+* When to spin up new docker containers?

 Future ideas:
 * Websocket connection to frontend for live monitoring?